 Session 1.
 Introduction to the course.
 Managerial information systems: theory and practice.

+Wednesday, May 24

+Topics

+- Course objectives: yours and mine.

+- What information do managers need?

+- Reporting, strategy, and value.

+- Multiple objectives of internal-reporting systems.

+- Direct and absorption costing; normal costing.

+Textbook

-Friday, May 13 Topics Course objectives: yours and mine.
-What information do managers need?
-Reporting, strategy, and value.
-Multiple objectives of internal-reporting systems.
-Direct and absorption costing; normal costing.
-Textbook Chapter 1, pages 24-40.
-Make sure you understand the terminology int chapter.
-You have seen many of these terms before; we will use many the course.
+Chapter 1, pages 24-40.
+Make sure you understand the terminology introduced in this chapter.
+You have seen many of these terms before; we will use many of them throughout the course.

 Chapter 2, pages 67-82.
+You can skip low-level details such as: "Measuring Direct Materials Cost", "Job Cost Sheet", and "Measuring Direct Labor Cost" on pages 70-71.

+Self-study Problems

+Exercises 2-1; 2-3; 2-13.

+Session Plan

-You can skip low-level details such as: "Measuring Dire Cost", "Job Cost Sheet", and "Measuring Direct Labor Cost" on pages 70-71. ct Materials Self-study Problems Exercises 2-1; 2-3; 2-13.
-Session Plan Complexity of modern firms requires managers to rely on aggregated reports, is decisions and to manage processes and costs.
-To use these reports, you must us how they are prepared.
-This requires you to comprehend how information is a presented.
+Complexity of modern firms requires managers to rely on aggregated reports, both to make decisions and to manage processes and costs.
+To use these reports, you must understand how they are prepared.
+This requires you to comprehend how information is aggregated and presented.
 This is the main topic of the session.

-We will also discuss the "big picture" of the course, course objectives (both you and key dates in the course.
-Inderstand ggregated and
+We will also discuss the "big picture" of the course, course objectives (both yours and mine), and key dates in the course.

 Sessions 2.
 Measuring and managing the costs of capacity.
 Standard techniques and value destruction.
 Adapconn.

+Wednesday, May 31

+Topics

-Topics Costs of capacity: measuring and managing.
-Allocating capacity costs using practical and budgeted capacity utilization.
-Internal controls to manage excess capacity.
-The "death spiral" - dangerous reporting-system-induced phenomenon in cyclical industries.
-Prepare and turn in by start of session 2 Case study Adapconn .
+- Costs of capacity: measuring and managing. - Allocating capacity costs using practical and budgeted capacity utilization. - Internal controls to manage excess capacity. - The "death spiral" dangerous reporting-system-induced phenomenon in cyclical industries.

+turn in by

+Prepare and Case study Adapconn.
 Address the questions in the case.
 Note: We will work on the case in class.
-Make sure you read the case carefully and work through the questions; please do not feel that you need to get the "right" answers.
-Session Plan The write-up will be graded based entirely on effort .
-We will spend most of the session discussing the Adapconn case and suggested enhancements to Adapconn 's reporting system.
+Make sure you read the case carefully and work through the questions; please do not 5pm May 31 feel that you need to get the "right" answers.

+The write-up will be graded based entirely on effort.

+Session Plan We will spend most of the session discussing the Adapconn case and suggested enhancements to Adapconn's reporting system.

 Session 3.
 Enhanced reports and value creation.
 Activity-based costing.
 Coffee Services Company.

+Wednesday, June 7

+Topics

+- Enhanced reports and value creation.

+- Activity-based costing.

+- Differences from and advantages over "traditional" costing systems.

+- Hierarchy of activities.

+- Translating activity-based costing into improved profitability.

+Textbook

-Activity-based costing.
-Cojjee Services company.
-Topics Enhanced reports and value creation.
-Activity-based costing.
-Differences from and advantages over "traditional" costing systems.
-Hierarchy of activities.
-Translating activity-based costing into improved profitability.
-Textbook Chapter 7, pages 310-334.
-Do not get overwhelmed by the details ; we will clarify the main ideas in the class session.
-Prepare Coffee Services Company case.
+Chapter 7, pages 310-334.
+Do not get overwhelmed by the details; we will clarify the main ideas in the class session.

+Prepare

+Coffee Services Company case.
 This is a very easy case.
 Get to know the facts and think through the two questions in the case.

+Self-study Problems

+Exercises 7-4; 7-5; and the review problem on pages 336-337.

+Session Plan

-Self-study Problems Exercises 7-4; 7-5; and the review problem on pages 336-337.
-Session Plan We will begin our discussion of activity-based costing (ABC) and activity-based management (ABM).
+We will begin our discussion of activity-based costing (ABC) and activity-based management (ABM).
 These information-system tools are now generally accepted as solutions to many of the problems of "traditional" reporting systems.

 However, there is no general agreement about how ABC and ABM should be designed and implemented for a given firm.
-Even more problematically, there is no general agreement about what an economic model of the firm must include to qualify for the title activity-based .
+Even more problematically, there is no general agreement about what an economic model of the firm must include to qualify for the title activity-based.

 We will investigate exactly how ABC and ABM differ from the "traditional" systems.
 We will also look at what the activity-based models have to offer firms.
 Along the way, we will focus on several disadvantages of the "modern" systems.

+We will do most of this in the context of the Coffee Services Company case.

+Session

+Plan

+Bank (A) case.